 There have been ongoing code enforcement efforts at this 52-acre undeveloped parcel, which was used as a permanent residential camp by multiple families, including livestock and cock-fighting activity.
 The site was found to have approximately 15 to 20 unpermitted structures and unpermitted grading, plumbing, electrical, and sewage on the site; and appeared to be used by several families with children.
 The Building Rehabilitation Appeals Board ruled that all violations must be mitigated by April 27, 2021.
 The property owner and their representatives have been responsive in cleaning up the site with their own means.
 Public Works continues to verify the progress and the District Attorney has been advised of the progress on the site.
-The most recent inspection to verify progress was conducted at the end of June 2022.
+The most recent inspection to verify progress was conducted at the end of June 2022, which showed substantial clean up.
+A final compliance goal has been set for November 2022.